P.L. Light Expert Articles: Everything You Need To Know About Voltage For Your Grow Light Installation

 What is the difference between a ‘Line to Neutral Voltage’, and a ‘Line to Line Voltage’?

 In a Single-Phase Supply system, the lower voltage (typically 120V) will be the ‘Line to Neutral Voltage’ which is the voltage between one of the lines and the neutral.
 The higher voltage (typically 240V) will be the ‘Line to Line Voltage’.
-It will be twice the ‘Line to Neutral Voltage’, and is the voltage measured between the two lines.
+It will be twice the ‘Line to Neutral Voltage’ and is the voltage measured between the two lines.

 In a 3-Phase Supply system, the lower voltage (typically 277V or 347V) will be the ‘Line to Neutral Voltage’ which is the measured voltage between one of the three lines and the neutral.
 The higher voltage (typically 480V or 600V) will be the ‘Line to Line Voltage’.
-It will be 1.73x the ‘Line to Neutral Voltage’ and is the voltage between any two line of the three lines.
+It will be 1.73x the ‘Line to Neutral Voltage’ and is the voltage between any two of the three lines.

 Can I use a single-phase luminaire if I have 3-phase power supply?